-(c) Oversight Approval Responsibility for New Correspondent Accounts for High Risk Foreign Correspondent Banking Customers
+Oversight Approval Responsibility for New Correspondent Accounts for High Risk Foreign Correspondent Banking Customers

-The Bank should develop and maintain policies, procedures and controls under which, before opening a Correspondent Account for a High Risk Foreign

-6 For these purposes, "Owner" means "any person who directly or indirectly owns, controls, or has the power to vote 10% or more of any class of securities of a foreign bank."
-31 C.F.R. § 1010.610(b)(3)(ii)(A).
-Correspondent Banking Customer, all such Foreign Banks are approved by or a person other than the relationship manager primarily responsible for the establishment of the Foreign Bank's Correspondent Account, which other person may be an officer senior to the relationship manager in the same department as the relationship manager, or an officer in another department (e.g., the Bank Secrecy Act officer, the risk management department, or compliance department) of the Bank.
+The Bank should develop and maintain policies, procedures and controls under which, before opening a Correspondent Account for a High Risk Foreign Correspondent Banking Customer, all such Foreign Banks are approved by a person other than the relationship manager primarily responsible for the establishment of the Foreign Bank's Correspondent Account, which may be an officer senior to the relationship manager in the same department as the relationship manager, or an officer in another department (e.g., the Bank Secrecy Act officer, the risk management department, or compliance department) of the Bank.

-(d) Updating Due Diligence on Existing Correspondent Accounts
+Updating Due Diligence on Existing Correspondent Accounts

 The Bank should develop and maintain policies, procedures, systems and controls that are reasonably designed to ensure that the Bank periodically reviews, and updates its due diligence on, the Correspondent Account of the Foreign Correspondent Banking Customer.
-The periodic review should include an update of due diligence information on the customer, a review of current activity in the Correspondent Account against past and anticipated activity, and a recalibration of the Bank's AML or financial crime risk assessment, if appropriate.
+The periodic review should include an update of due diligence information on the customer, a review of current activity in the Correspondent Account against past and anticipated activity. and a recalibration of the Bank's AML or financial crime risk assessment, if appropriate.
 The updated due diligence information on the Foreign Correspondent Banking Customer should be independently reviewed by appropriate personnel at the Bank to ensure the consistency and completeness of the information.